Campaign of the Month: June 2014

 The people of Tharn speak a mix of Spanish, English, French and Esparanto, which have combined to give the planet a dialect that is somewhat confusing, but most English-speakers can muddle through local conversations.
 The Duchy of Tharn has the second-highest literacy rate on the planet, behind the dominant education-oriented culture of The Duchy of Horn, and literacy is increasingly important due to the needs of its growing industrial middle class.

 Typical of the world, women are often well-educated as mathematicians, scientists and accountants, while men are involved in the labour markets as common labourers, farmers and miners.
 A fair number of people from both sexes, however, are employed to support the influx of resources from the resource colonies, making their living in trade, commerce and logistics.
-The capital of Tharn, known commonly as “Lantern City” for its eternal electrical lights, is a bustling, glamorous city filled with intrigue and scheming merchants.
+The capital of Tharn is commonly known as “Lantern City” for its eternal electrical lights, and is a bustling, glamorous city filled with intrigue and scheming merchants.
 Banking and insurance-underwriting businesses are the emerging economy of the nation, and bills or drafts from the central banks of the city, as well as the various industrial organizations of the Mangai, are as good as gold bits anywhere on the planet.

 The trappings of feudalism are common; most common workers are equated to peasants, and the leaders of industry in the nation are Lords in the very real aspect of the title; their landholds are extensive and tightly bound to the industry and finance of the nation.
 Nonetheless, the emerging middle class, mostly wealthy bankers and merchants, are beginning to rise in power and influence, even influencing the Lords of the Mangai.